COSC3020/quicksort-melgrif10/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+This worst-case for this implementation of quicksort would be if every partition had 0 or 1 elements.
+Since the pivot is chosen as the last element, it can fall into the worst case scenario.
+In this case the program would make n-1 comparisons for every partition.
+Using this information a total sum can be derived.

+$\sum_{i=1}^{n-1} i=(n-1)(n-2)/2$

+This tells us that the worst case is that we would have $\varTheta(n^2)$ comparisons.
+Therefore the time complexity would equal $\varTheta(n^2)$.